vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h4>Loomly</h4>

-Loomly is a comprehensive social media management platform designed for teams and businesses to create, plan, and collaborate on social media content.
+<a href="https://www.loomly.com/" role="link" target="_blanck">Loomly</a> is a comprehensive social media management platform designed for teams and businesses to create, plan, and collaborate on social media content.
 It supports multiple platforms, offering content suggestions, automated publishing, and advanced analytics to enhance social media strategies.

 For teams moving from basic tools to more collaborative solutions, Loomly offers a centralized platform to streamline workflows and improve social media management.